 Problems with in-game spending and microtransactions can occur easily.
 Purchases tend to be for small amounts, making it easy to spend impulsively.
 A few dollars here and there can add up fast!

 But not all microtransactions are so micro.
 Some microtransactions can be more than the cost of a retail game – were you to pay full price.
 For example, Grand Theft Auto offers a gold-plated private jet that will cost a player almost $130.
 In Rockstar Remastered, each song is only $2.99, but if you want the whole catalog, it will run you close to $6,500.
 Other microtransactions can be more expensive.
+It’s important to review your purchase history, which you can do as an example in Valorant.

-Often games have their own in-game currency, such as V-bu in Fortnite or Roblox’s Robux.
+Often games have their own in-game currency, such as V-bux in Fortnite or Roblox’s Robux.
 To avoid surprises, it is important always to know when you are spending real money rather than in-game points or in-game currency.
 If players are using real money to get more in-game currency, always think from the real money perspective.
 It doesn’t matter if $100 gives you 10 or 10,000 game bucks—it’s still $100 from your wallet.

 The Lure to Spend